msroth/MLBScoreboards/README.md

 # MLBScoreboards
-VB .Net project to display live MLB scoreboards as well as other stats
+.Net project to display live MLB scoreboards as well as other stats

 Choose a date and see the all games played or scheduled for that date, including status, scores, and innings.
-Select a game and 'watcb' the game live with scoreboard, commentary, and player stats.
-Update intrvals for both game list and live game can be adjusted as desired.
+Select a game and 'watch' the game with live updates to scoreboard, commentary, and player stats.
+Update intervals for both game list and live game can be adjusted as desired.

 This is a first attempt at this app, and though it works pretty well, there is certainly room for improvement.